patrickbucher/docs/agile/clean-agile.md

 Stories too unclear for estimation (?) often require additional research.
 A meta-story—a so-called _spike_, cutting a very thin slice through the sytem—is created and referred to as a dependency of the original, unclear story.

+### Iteration and Release

+An iteration produces data by getting stories done.
+The focus should be on finishing entire stories rather than tasks within stories: better 80% of stories completely done than 80% of the tasks for each story done.
+Stories are  not assigned to programmers, but picked individually or by negotiating within the developer team.
+Experienced programmers should guide rookies away from picking up too many or too heavy stories.

+QA should start writing the acceptance tests right after the IPM, so that they are finished up to the midpoint of the iteration.
+Developers can help in the process, but not the same developer should be responsible for implementing a story and writing the acceptance tests for it.
+However, QA and developers should work closely together on the acceptance tests.
+A story is done when all of its acceptance tests pass.

+At the end of every iteration, a demo is given to the stakeholders.
+The newly added features and passing acceptance tests—both old and new—should be shown.
+After the demo, velocity and burn-down charts are updated.
+Noisy at the beginning, the velocity will average out after a few iterations.

+A rising velocity can hint to story point inflation: as pressure is put on the development team to get more done, developers start assigning more points to their stories.
+Velocity is a measurement and not an objective; don't put pressure on something you measure!

+A falling velocity likely points to bad code quality, dragging further development down.
+If too few unit tests are written, developers become hesitant refactoring the code.
+As pressure builds up, developers will be tempted to inflate story points.
+Keep in mind the Golden Story of the initial iteration to countersteer.

+Release as often as possible.
+The goal of continuous delivery is to release to production after every change.
+Historically, those cycles were long because of long technical turnover times (testing, checking out code).
+With modern source code management systems, working with optimistic locks, checkout time approaches zero, and Continuous Delivery becomes possible.
+Old organizations must adjust their processes accordingly to overcome their inertia, which requires cultural change.